Thomas Creek (Linn County, Oregon): Course

 Thomas Creek is a tributary of the South Santiam River.
 It begins on the western slopes of the Cascade Range at an elevation of about 3700 ft above sea level southwest of Detroit Lake, which is on the North Santiam River.
 The creek flows generally west from its source, receiving Hall and other small creeks before reaching the unincorporated community of Jordan.
 Jordan Creek enters from the right at about river mile (RM) 19.

-Downstream of Jordan, other small tributaries enter before Thomas Creek flows by a stream gauge operated by the United States Geological Survey at RM 14.2.
+Downstream of Jordan, other small tributaries, including Bilyeu Creek, enter before Thomas Creek flows by a stream gauge operated by the United States Geological Survey at RM 14.2.
 The creek then passes under Oregon Route 226 before reaching Scio.
 Below Scio, the creek receives Sucker Slough before entering the South Santiam River about 3 mi above its confluence with the North Santiam River.
 The North and South Santiam combine to form the Santiam River, a tributary of the Willamette River.